f5devcentral/f5-velos-training/docs/introduction.rst

 The Kubernetes Control Plane
 ----------------------------

 In addition to being the centralized layer2 switch fabric for the entire chassis, the system controllers also host the Kubernetes control plane that is responsible for provisioning resources/workloads within the chassis.
 VELOS utilizes an opensource distribution of Kubernetes called OpenShift, and specifically it uses the OKD project/distribution.
 This is largely abstracted away from the administrator as they won’t be configuring or monitoring containers or Kubernetes components.
-In the future some Kubernetes like features will start to be exposed, but it will likely be done through the VELOS F5OS CLI, GUI, or API’s.
+In the future some Kubernetes like features will start to be exposed, but it will likely be done through the VELOS F5OS CLI, webUI, or API’s.

 A combination of Docker Compose and Kubernetes is used within the F5OS layer.
 Docker Compose is used to bring up the system controller and chassis partition software stacks as they need to be fully functional early in the startup process.
 Then Kubernetes takes over and is responsible for deploying workloads to the blades.
 One of the system controllers will be chosen to serve as primary and the other secondary from a Kubernetes control plane perspective.
-The central VELOS chassis F5OS API, CLI and GUI are served up from the primary system controller.
-The floating IP address will always follow the primary controller so CLI, GUI, and API access should not be prevented due to a controller failure.
+The central VELOS chassis F5OS API, CLI and webUI are served up from the primary system controller.
+The floating IP address will always follow the primary controller so CLI, webUI, and API access should not be prevented due to a controller failure.

 .. image:: images/velos_introduction/image7.png
   :align: center
   :scale: 40%

 The diagram above is somewhat simplified as it shows a single software stack for the Kubernetes control plane.
 In reality there are multiple instances that run on the system controllers.
-There is a software stack for the system controllers themselves which provides F5OS CLI, GUI, and API management for the controllers as well as chassis partition (a grouping of blades) lifecycle management.
+There is a software stack for the system controllers themselves which provides F5OS CLI, webUI, and API management for the controllers as well as chassis partition (a grouping of blades) lifecycle management.
 There is also a unique stack for every chassis partition in the system.
 This software stack resides on the system controllers and can fail over from one controller to the other for added redundancy.
-It provides the F5OS CLI, GUI, and API functions for the chassis partition, as well as support for the networking services such as stpd, lldpd, lacpd, that get deployed as workloads on the blades.
+It provides the F5OS CLI, webUI, and API functions for the chassis partition, as well as support for the networking services such as stpd, lldpd, lacpd, that get deployed as workloads on the blades.

 The Kubernetes control plane is responsible for deploying workloads to the blades.
 This would happen when tenants or **chassis partitions** (see next section) are configured.
 We won’t get too deep into the Kubernetes architecture as its not required to manage the VELOS chassis.
 Know that the Kubernetes platform layer will allow F5 to introduce exciting new features in the future, but F5 will continue to provide abstracted interfaces for ease of management.
 By leveraging microservices and containers, F5 may be able to introduce new options such as shared multitenancy and dynamic scaling in the future.
 These are features that wer not supported on VIPRION.